 Gin does not need to be refrigerated.
 If you're planning on making a refreshing cocktail then keeping your gin in the fridge is always a simple way to make sure your cocktail is cold and delicious.

 - ½ cup diced cucumber

 - 4 ounces gin

-- 8 ounces soda water
+- 8 ounces tonic water

 - Fill two glasses with ice and strain cocktail mixture between the two glasses.